The Heart Cases: I Am Not The Rapist’s Child

 The Civil Rights Act of 1964, celebrated as one of America’s most pivotal moments, was just long overdue.
 Most don’t realize that it is nearly a mirror copy of the Republican-only passed Civil Rights Act of 1875, championed by famed abolitionist (and my hero) Frederick Douglass.
 The act was later ruled, in 1883, unconstitutional by the Supreme Court.
 (They have often been Supremely wrong!)
 February is Douglass’ birth-month as well as President Abraham Lincoln’s.
 Both men changed the trajectory of our nation’s civil rights.
 Lincoln’s conscience was reshaped by Douglass, a man whose name is synonymous with abolition (despite Steven Spielberg’s grotesque omission of him in his award-winning eponymous film).
 Lincoln’s heart was moved by the eloquence and conviction of a man who wasn’t even considered human.
 The leader of the Party created to abolish slavery was compelled to rethink his views of humanity and equality by a former slave who abortion activists, today, would call a “rapist’s child.”

-Frederick Douglass, racially mixed, was born as a result of the rape of his biological mother, a slave, by her slave master.
+Frederick Douglass was born as a result of the rape of his biological mother, a slave, by her slave master.
 But Douglass is defined by his greatness, his achievements, by something other than the crime that caused his conception.
 He wasn’t the “slave master’s child” but a resilient human being who fought to ensure the dignity of all human life.
-He was a man who rose from the seemingly impossible to be an incomparable orator, author, newspaper publisher, women’s rights advocate, ambassador, abolitionist, and…Presidential advisor.
+He was a man who rose from the seemingly impossible to be an incomparable orator, author, newspaper publisher, women’s rights advocate, ambassador, abolitionist, and…Presidential adviser.

 We all have that capacity within us.
 We’re all created equal, which means the beautiful possibility that is within that child who was “planned” is no different than that which was instilled in me despite my violent conception.
 My biological mother was strength personified.
 She chose to be stronger than her circumstances.
 I am beyond grateful for her courage and the incredible gift of life and love she gave to me, especially through adoption.
 And as I’ve discovered by talking to rape survivors across the country at events on college campuses, in churches, in schools, and in adoption-related conferences, there is a common thread.
 Children conceived in rape are often considered by their biological mothers as the only redemption amidst the horrific devastation of rape.